Tour of the White Mountains

 Photos & Videos

-Opportunities range from Goodie Bag stuffing in the weeks prior to the event to jumping into the action on ride weekend as a course marshal, parking attendant, exchange tent facilitator, or finish line ambassador.
+Opportunities include anything from Goodie Bag stuffing in the weeks prior to the event to jumping into the action on ride weekend as a course marshal, exchange tent facilitator or finish line ambassador.

-As a small token of gratitude, all Volunteers will receive the following:
+As a small token of gratitude, all Volunteers will receive:

 - An Official Event Volunteer T-shirt

-All volunteers should be prepared to spend quality time outdoors.
+All volunteers should be prepared to spend quality time in the outdoors.
 Please remember to bring proper clothing, food & water, sunscreen, and an open mind.
-Come & go access will not be permitted.
-Once you’ve arrived at 24 Hour Town, please plan to stay.
+Everyone tends to agree; participating in an Epic Rides event at any level provides memories that last a lifetime!